I like variety—so I love travelling, exploring and writing fiction and non-fiction on a daily basis.

 Sagra delle Lenticchie (Santo Stefano di Sessanio): A food festival featuring the humble lentil.

-Casoli – Festival of Santa Reparata and San Gilberto: This 2-3 day Festa Patronale honours two local saints of the Casoli region, featuring, of course the best in wine and food, local costumes, floats and a tractor parade.
-Takes place every year from October the 7th/8th – as always check with the local tourist office.
+Festival of Santa Reparata and San Gilberto (Casoli): This 2–3 day Festa Patronale honours two local saints of the Casoli region, featuring, of course, the best in wine and food, local costumes, floats and a tractor parade.
+Takes place every year around October 7th/8th, but as always, check with the local tourist office.

 Sagra delle Castagne e del Vino Novello (Vittorito): Chestnut and wine festival.